Nest them or

 Step 1: Choose a Pattern and Print It

 Choose a box to make.
 Download and print the pattern.
-The boxes come in three sizes with four versions of each size—plain colored, plain black & white, patterned colored, patterned black & white.
-The patterned boxes feature Adinkra symbols from Ghana in west Africa.
-The blue box features Adinkra Mframadan, a symbol of fortitude and preparedness.
-The small purple box features Adinkra Dwennimmen, a symbol of humility and strength.
-The small green box features Adinkra Adinkrahene, a symbol of leadership and greatness.
+The nesting boxes come in three sizes with four versions of each size—plain colored, plain black & white, patterned colored, and patterned black & white.
+The patterned boxes feature Adinkra symbols from Ghana in West Africa with the blue box featuring Mframadan, a symbol of fortitude and preparedness; the small purple box featuring Dwennimmen, a symbol of humility and strength; the small green box featuring Adinkrahene, a symbol of leadership and greatness.
+There is also a tall box with colored, plain and patterned options.
+Bonus patterns: Make a patriotic-themed box with the the Stars & Stripes pattern or celebrate St. Patrick's Day with the Shamrocks pattern.

 Tip: Want other colors or patterns for your boxes?
-Print the black & white patterns onto colored cardstock or print the plain patterns onto patterned cardstock.
-Download Aunt Annie's ePapers to print your own patterned cardstock.
+Print the black & white patterns onto colored cardstock, or print the plain patterns onto patterned cardstock.
+Download Aunt Annie's digital papers to print your own patterned cardstock.

 Pentagon Box